Cheers, Sláinte, Salut, and Prost–it’s time to raise a glass to high-proof alcohol social media marketing!

 The Dalmore posted just 60 times last year, or about once a week, but they made the most of every post with thoughtful descriptions of their product and plenty of new releases to drive their fans wild.

 All of The Dalmore’s top Facebook posts featured product beauty shots, and key to their success was really focusing on the whisky: in a survey of dozens of their top posts, we hardly saw any people featured.
-As you can see in the comments below, fans and followers go crazy for this kind of post.
+As you can see in the comments below, fans and followers go wild for this kind of post.
 It’s clear that The Dalmore knows what works and conserves their social energy by posting dynamite posts less often instead of running the Facebook machine 24 hours a day.

 Fans of The Dalmore are also avid followers of new releases, which was a common theme we saw in many successful alcohol brands.
 The post below combines a new release with words from trusted Master Distiller Richard Paterson for a seriously successful post with a 7.62% engagement rate.